dsl-logo

 For example, on a Basic Tier Hospital policy, certain treatments may be included but as “restricted cover” only.
 That could mean, for example, that only shared room accommodation in a public hospital is covered.
 Under that level of cover you could incur significant out-of-pocket costs if you receive treatment in a private hospital or choose a private room in a public hospital.
 This won’t necessarily align with some people’s expectations of what they will get with even a basic level of private health insurance.

-Waiting periods
+5. Waiting periods

 Health insurance policies generally have waiting periods for specific treatments or services.
-For example, with Hospital cover, you’ll usually need to wait up to two months for most services before you can claim any benefits, or up to 12 months for pre-existing conditions and pregnancy and birth-related treatments.
+For example, with Hospital cover, you’ll usually need to wait up to two months for most services before you can claim any benefits, or up to 12 months for pre-existing conditions and pregnancy and birth-related insurance.

 With Extras cover, waiting periods also apply.
 For instance, you might face a six-month wait for optical and 12 months for major dental.